UCLA-Rocket-Project/prometheus-gps-telemetry-2021/README.md

-# PrometheusGPSTelemetry2021
+# Prometheus GPS/Telemetry 2020-2021
-Software for GPS/Telemetry for the 2020-2021 season.
+Software for Prometheus' GPS/Telemetry Electronics for the 2020-2021 season.

 Some objectives/the basic plan: